 How About Ethnicity and Religion?

 Egypt is an ancient country with a long and fascinating history and culture.
 The country has gone from being a polytheistic nation where many gods were honored in rituals, like many of its African neighbors, to become a monotheistic Muslim-majority nation as Islam spread west from the Arab peninsula.
 Although Islam links it to Asia, it now shares the religion with several countries in Africa to where it also spread.

 The people of Egypt are an intelligent people with a glorious history who left their mark on civilization. – Fidel Castro

-As a result of all those historical changes, Egypt is largely considered an Arab country today.
+As a result of all those historical changes, Egypt has largely been considered an Arab country today.
 Because of this, it is also often thought of as part of the Middle East (despite having most of its landmass in Africa).
-Egypt is the only country that it is not fully in Asia that would be part of the Middle East although it is true that Turkey is also a transcontinental nation having part of its landmass in Europe.
+Egypt is the only country that is not fully in Asia that would be part of the Middle East, although it is true that Turkey is also a transcontinental nation having part of its landmass in Europe.
 But the overwhelming majority of Middle Eastern countries are in Asia: Bahrain, Cyprus, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, United Arab Emirates, and Yemen.

 So, could we conclude that Egypt is in African or in Asia?
 You will get a different answer depending on who you ask.
 In this article, we have presented all the facts that you need to decide for yourself.
-There is a very strong argument to be made for Egypt being in Africa but it is also undeniable that an important (if relatively small) part of its territory is in Asia and that the country also has relevant cultural and religious links to its neighbors to the East.
+There is a very strong argument to be made for Egypt being in Africa, but it is also undeniable that an important (if relatively small) part of its territory is in Asia and that the country also has relevant cultural and religious links to its neighbors to the East.